 This one goes hand in hand with #3.
 We can love being with our babies more than anything in the world and still cherish those sacred moments of solitude, even if it’s to use the restroom or hide away to write the week’s to-do list in peace!

 6. Hot coffee.

 Hot coffee was great before you had kids, but there is a new appreciation for it after you have little ones.
-It’s a simple thing, but when you make yourself a hot cup of coffee and enjoy it without reheating it several times, you know it’s a good day.
+It’s simple, but when you make yourself a hot cup of coffee and enjoy it without reheating it several times, you know it’s a good day.
 And to add to this, enjoying a hot meal while it’s still hot is also pretty great too.

 7. Grocery pickup.

 Another thing you start loving after kids is curbside pickup.
 Because who has time for interrupting your child’s spontaneous car nap, using half of the available cart space to transport squirmy tiny humans, or mapping out a master plan to avoid meltdowns over a $9.99 bouncy ball, anyway?
 Thankful we now have online grocery ordering.